Select Page

 Story Three

 A reindeer herder asks a seida for help hiding his flock of reindeer from people on a nearby ridge in exchange for bringing a leaf of tobacco and brandy.
-The moral of the story is that promises made to a seida must always be kept, and the seida will remember you when you pass by, even years later.

 Source: J.K.
 Qvigstad, Contes de Laponie, adaptation en français par Jacques Privat, Editions Esprit Ouvert, 2008, pp. 63-67.